It’s never fun to lose money on your investments.

 3. Current-year losses must be harvested by Dec.
 31.

 While leveraging tax-loss harvesting for the current year requires sales to be finalized by Dec.
 31, tax-loss harvesting should not be viewed as a year-end activity.
 Instead, it’s best to keep the strategy top of mind throughout the year.
 Any time there is a market downturn or you rebalance your portfolio, there is opportunity to take advantage of the benefits tax-loss harvesting affords.
-If your assets are managed by a financial advisor, tax-loss harvesting may already be an integral component to their investment strategy.

 4. Calculate your net capital losses.